AyushJam/iBot-coord/README.md

 # iBot-coord
-Some work I did at the iBot Club (Centre For Innovation, IIT Madras) is collected here.
+Some work I did at the iBot Club (Centre For Innovation, IIT Madras), as a coordinator, is collected here.